 The AF that is part of operator's trust domain may invoke the services directly with TSCTSF.

-3. If the AF provided spatial validity, the TSCTSF maps the information to areas of validity based on pre-configuration, then the TSCTSF determines area(s) of interest based on validity area(s).
+3. If the AF provided spatial validity, the TSCTSF maps the information to areas of validity based on pre-configuration, then the TSCTSF determines area(s) of interest based on validity area(s) and the corresponding list of TA(s) or Cell list.

+Editor’s Note: Whether TSCTSF or trusted AF provides the mapping is FFS.